patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/navigation/navigation.md

 PatternFly's vertical menus are designed to be composable.
 This means that you can combine different patterns within the same navigation system to address the needs of users working at different levels in the page hierarchy.

-When combining different types of menus, here are some guidelines:
+When combining different types of menus:

 * Use a consistent approach to represent items at the same level in the page hierarchy.
 For example, if drill-down is used from level 1 - 2, all items with children at that level should display the same behavior.
 Don’t mix fly-outs, drill-downs, and expansion at the same level.